 First year of surgical retina fellowship

-During the first year the fellows spend a majority of their time in the Retina Clinic.
-The fellows evaluate and treat a number of medical retinal diseases, performing most of the laser photocoagulation, intravitreal injections, and cryopexy treatments.
-The first year retina fellows do not take call for the first six months of fellowship.
-The last six months of the 1st year, the fellows occasionally operate (typically for scleral buckle, vitrectomy, and plaque procedures) and take retina call every other week.
-Any available remaining time is devoted to clinical or laboratory research, and conference preparation and teaching.
+During the first year the fellows spend a majority of their time in the Retina Clinics where they evaluate and treat medical retinal diseases, performing most laser photocoagulation treatments and intravitreal injections.
+The first year retina fellows do not take call for the first six months of fellowship, which allows time for reading and initiating research projects.
+The last six months of the 1st year, the fellows operate (typically for scleral buckle, vitrectomy, and plaque procedures) while taking retina call every other week.
+Any available remaining time is devoted to clinical or laboratory research as well as conference preparation and teaching.